GETTING A LICENSE

 How to apply

-To learn more and to apply for a license, visit the Department of Taxation's Marijuana License Applications page.
+When the Department is accepting applications you can learn more at the Department of Taxation's Marijuana License Applications page.